The average press release only contains 300 to 400 words.

 Here it is:

-New KEYWORD book by KEYWORD Expert AUTHOR NAME helps Target Audience Achieve Benefit
+New KEYWORD Book by KEYWORD Expert AUTHOR NAME Helps Target Audience Achieve Benefit

-In English it looks like this:
+In practice it looks like this:

-New Communications book by Marketing Expert Mary Doe helps Accountants Get More Clients
+New Communications Book by Marketing Expert Mary Doe Helps Accountants Get More Clients

 - New Communications book – That’s your keyword phrase.
 When someone is looking for new book on your topic, there’s a good chance they will see your press release.